coverclock/com-diag-tesoro/README.md

 com-diag-tesoro
 ==============

-Using Open Street Maps (OSM) to create a moving map display.
+Using OpenStreetMap (OSM) to create a moving map display.

 # Copyright